laslanian/UWP-Conflate/README.md

 UWP-Confulence is one of the Presentation Layer applications in the Zevere solution.

-Started with the purpose of learning and experimenting with new technologies, and simply just code.
+Started with the purpose of learning and experimenting with new technologies, and simply just to code.

 Road Map